transformerlab/transformerlab-docs/docs/plugins/tlab_trainer.md

 # Creating Trainer Plugins within Transformer Lab

-This guide explains how to adapt your existing training scripts to work with Transformer Lab using the `tfl_trainer` decorator class.
+This guide explains how to adapt your existing training scripts to work with Transformer Lab using the `tlab_trainer` decorator class.
 By integrating with Transformer Lab, your training scripts gain progress tracking, parameter management, dataset handling, and integrated logging with minimal code changes.
 This is a part of the active development we are conducting with the Transformer Lab Plugin SDK to make integrating third-party plugins easier.

-## What is `tfl_trainer`?
+## What is `tlab_trainer`?

-`tfl_trainer` is a decorator class that helps integrate your training script with Transformer Lab's job management system.
+`tlab_trainer` is a decorator class that helps integrate your training script with Transformer Lab's job management system.
 It provides:

 - Argument parsing and configuration loading
 - Dataset loading helpers